Tell us a little about yourself

 What is your favorite show to attend?

-I love any event where I can hang out with the most fans of my brand, which last year was our Fashion Week runway event in New York.
+I love any event where I can hang out with the most fans of my brand, which ends up being things like attending the NFR or our Fashion Week runway event in New York.

 You find yourself with 1/2 a day of free time, what are you doing?